bhuthesh/mitosis/README.md

 I wrote this because I have several long running applications which need to be updated occasionally.
 One of which is an IRC bot.
 Its functionality consists of plugin modules.
-But because Go does not support runtime loading/unloading of code, I am relegated to recompiling the bot, stopping the original, and relaunching it.
+Because Go does not support hit-plugging of code, I am relegated to recompiling the bot, stopping the original and relaunching it.

 This naturally means it will lose its connection to the IRC server.
-Not only does this generate JOIN/PART noise in the channels it occupies, it is simply unnecessary if I was able to launch a new bot instance, hand it the existing connection and then gracefuly shut down the original.
+Not only does this generate JOIN/PART noise in the channels it occupies, it is simply unnecessary if I am able to launch a new bot instance, hand it the existing connection and then gracefuly shut down the original.

-This is what Mitosis seeks to offer in a generalized plug-and-play fashion, so other applications may benefit from it.
+This is what Mitosis seeks to offer in a generalized plug-and-play fashion.

 ### Usage